Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- To build basicnative project in the workspace, set the working folder like mentioned below.
+- To build basicnative project in the workspace, set the working folder like mentioned below:

   Windows&reg;:
   ```